World War Two at school, a glimpse into the history of everyday life

 Renate Darnell, formerly Renate Fuchs

-It is interesting that all but one of the early teachers had left by the 1950s.
+It is interesting that most of the early teachers had left by the 1950s.
 Of course teachers do move on.
 However, Copthall was a flagship new school and it is likely that only particularly experienced teachers were employed at its outset.

 Renate Darnell, formerly Renate Fuchs